 The RCA2 process involves specific activities that start with defining which events and close calls are worthy of review and which events are blameworthy.
 Specific guidelines are prescribed for review team membership and timing of each activity throughout the RCA2 process.
 There is also embedded into the review process active participation by organizational leadership and a strong emphasis on implementation of steps to reduce the risk of a recurrence of the event.

-How do standardized processes maximize Root Cause Analysis?
+How do standardized processes and maximize Root Cause Analysis?

 Conducting an RCA involves data collection, staff interviews, and literature reviews which culminates in identifying the root cause of a problem and recommendations that will minimize or eliminate the risk of recurrence of the incident.

-Many organizations are utilizing technology platforms to ensure they are following a standardized processes when conducting an RCA.
-These technology tools ensure consistency in the RCA methodology used, track the progress of RCAs, alert relevant individuals about progress, manage action items associated with the analysis, and serve as a central repository for information and further learning to prevent the same or similar incidents from occurring again – getting organizations closer to zero harm.
+Many organizations are utilizing technology platforms such as an incident reporting system to ensure they are following a standardized processes when conducting an RCA.
+Incident reporting software ensure consistency in the RCA methodology used, track the progress of RCAs, alert relevant individuals about progress, manage action items associated with the analysis, and serve as a central repository for information and further learning to prevent the same or similar incidents from occurring again – getting organizations closer to zero harm.

 Steps organizations should take after Root Cause Analysis